NooredeenAjaj/Home-Safety-Monitoring/README.md

 # Objective
 The aim of this project is to enhance home security by employing a variety of sensors to gather real-time data, which could potentially be lifesaving.
 Beyond safety, this project could also be utilized for temperature and light monitoring, as well as energy conservation.
 By providing information on optimal times to switch off lights and heating systems, it fosters efficient energy usage.

-#Material
+# Material

-For this project, we will be using the microcontroller Raspberry Pi Pico WH.
+For this project,  the microcontroller Raspberry Pi Pico WH is used .
 It offers numerous digital and analog inputs and outputs, and is equipped with a 2.4GHz wireless interface.
-For detailed information about the Pico W, refer to the datasheet.
+For more info see [datasheet](https://datasheets.raspberrypi.com/picow/pico-w-datasheet.pdf) .

 For temperature and humidity measurement, we have selected the DHT11 Humidity & Temperature Sensor, which offers digital output.
 Its measurement range is sufficient for this project, with temperature accuracy from -20°C to 50°C, and humidity from 20% to 90% RH.